 Evernote meets every one of those requirements:

 Add: You can install Evernote on your computer and on practically any other mobile device, which makes it super easy to add tasks on the go.

-You don’t even have to have Internet for that.
-Your notes are synchronized across your different devices the moment you are connected again to the Internet.
+You don’t even have to have an Internet connection for that.
+Your notes are synchronized across your different devices the moment you are connected to the Internet.